Disney lifts Dow, S&P 500 to records while trade tensions cast shadow

 Shares of streaming rival Netflix Inc (NFLX.O) sank 3.0%.

-SmileDirectClub Inc SDC.O shares slumped 20.3% after the teeth alignment company reported a bigger quarterly loss.
+SmileDirectClub Inc (SDC.O) shares slumped 20.3% after the teeth alignment company reported a bigger quarterly loss.

 About three-fourths of S&P 500 companies have topped earnings estimates in their third-quarter reports, but the companies are still expected to have posted an overall 0.5% decline in earnings, according to Refinitiv data.